PyDev2069/GreenProf-IEMHACKS4.0/README.md

 ### 🌱 Make Sustainability Visible.
 Make Trust Verifiable.

-**GreenProof** helps small businesses, product sellers, and emerging brands communicate the environmental impact of their products with greater transparency.
+**GreenProf** helps small businesses, product sellers, and emerging brands communicate the environmental impact of their products with greater transparency.

 From sourcing raw materials to manufacturing and delivery, GreenProof enables businesses to document their supply chain, estimate their carbon footprint, and turn complex sustainability data into simple, shareable **Carbon Cards**.